arock95/Cleaning-Data-Project/README.md

 Each observation forms a row - I debated making the resultant dataset narrow and long, but that would have broken up observations onto more than one line, as discussed below.
 Since each of the many variables in the original dataset makes up one observation, I decided to keep with the wide dataset approach.
-And each type of observational unit forms a table - the resultant table contains thousands of rows, but they are all of the same type of observation.
+And each type of observational unit forms a table - the resultant table contains dozens of rows, but they are all of the same type of observation.

 # Assumptions